aravind-tronix/Covid19_Analysis/README.md

 2. commit the repo to your git account, create an app in heroku and use deploy option to sync your github account with heroku and deploy it with a click.

 ## Live version of the app
-This app is runing on heroku **https://app-covid19-analysis.herokuapp.com**
+This app is running on streamlit **https://share.streamlit.io/aravind-tronix/covid19_analysis/main/app.py** Checkout the app on heroku **https://app-covid19-analysis.herokuapp.com**

 ## Data visualization